LPRamos1/CS50P-Introduction-to-Programming-with-Python/09_Project/README.md

 #### Video Demo: <[Link](https://www.youtube.com/watch?v=MsgaPhHCTs4)>

 ## 📌 Overview

+IP Analyzer is a Python CLI tool designed to transform raw log files into structured network intelligence.

-The **IP Analyzer** is a command-line capstone project for CS50P.
-It extracts, validates, and geolocates IPv4 addresses from multiple file formats, turning raw logs into readable technical reports.
+It extracts, validates, and geolocates IPv4 addresses from multiple file formats, producing clean and readable analytical reports for debugging and network analysis.

 ## 🛠️ Core Functions
 - `validate_input()`: Ensures the CLI arguments are correct and the file format is supported.